 Next, we'll solve any multiplication and division, working from left to right.
 Because the division operation comes before the multiplication, it is calculated first: 3/4=0.75.

 Now, we'll solve our remaining multiplication operation: 0.75*4=3.

 Next, we'll calculate any addition or subtraction, again working from left to right.
 Addition comes first: 10+3=13.

 Finally, we have one remaining subtraction operation: 13-1=12.

 And now we have our answer: 12.
 This is the exact same result you would get if you entered the formula into Excel.

 Creating complex formulas

 In the example below, we will demonstrate how Excel solves a complex formula using the order of operations.
 Here, we want to calculate the cost of sales tax for a catering invoice.
 To do this, we'll write our formula as =(D2+D3)*0.075 in cell D4.
 This formula will add the prices of our items together and then multiply that value by the 7.5% tax rate (which is written as 0.075) to calculate the cost of sales tax.

 Excel follows the order of operations and first adds the values inside the parentheses: (44.85+39.90) = $84.75.
 Then, it multiplies that value by the tax rate: $84.75*0.075.
 The result will show that the sales tax is $6.36.

 It is especially important to enter complex formulas with the correct order of operations.
 Otherwise, Excel will not calculate the results accurately.
 In our example, if the parentheses are not included, the multiplication is calculated first and the result is incorrect.
-Parentheses are the best way to define what calculations will be performed first in Excel.
+Parentheses are the best way to define which calculations will be performed first in Excel.